ukautz/aws-cdk-envcontext/README.md

 # AWS CDK: Environment Context Experimental Feature

 **This is an experiment** to increase ease-of-use of `cdk` within CI/CD.

-We'll see.
+## What does it do?

+TL;DR: You can export context into environment variables and they are automatically picked up the CDK execution.

 Using the here provide `App` will make any environment variables with the prefix `CDK_CONTEXT_` available in the [context](https://docs.aws.amazon.com/cdk/latest/guide/context.html).
 The name in the context does not contain the prefix, e.g. from `CDK_CONTEXT_someVar` will be available with `const someVar = this.node.tryGetContext("someVar")`.
 The prefix can be modified in the `AppProps`.

 **Limitation:** CDK internal context keys like "@aws-cdk/core:bootstrapQualifier" cannot be provided due to character limitations of environment variable names, which are: `[a-zA-Z_][a-zA-Z0-9_]*`.
 Could be solved with intermediate encoding, but seems like too much complexity in usage, for cases that could (and should?) be used via `cdk.json` or `cdk.context.json` and likely also better `--context`.